 Server side tagging is not a suitable means to avoid legal and moral obligations in data collection.
 The fact that the paths of the data are no longer traceable in the browser, but take place on the tagging server, invisible from the outside, has no impact on privacy requirements.

 The vast majority of tracking will continue to require user consent.
 So server side tagging is also not a path to “consentless tracking.”

-What does all this have to do with owntag - what do you even do?
+What does all of this have to do with owntag - what do you actually do?

 Setting up your own Google Tag Manager Server Side Container with a cloud hosting provider used to be complicated and only for DevOps experts.
 On top of that, there is the ongoing effort for monitoring and updates as well as the complicated questions about the impact of hosting on data protection.

 - Anyone can host a Server Side GTM Container with owntag - with just a few clicks and in a few minutes